Proper nutrition for diseases of the nervous system. Muscular dystrophy

 TO exogenous factors dystrophies include:

-Alimentary (underfeeding, qualitative violation of the composition of food, the predominance of carbohydrates in it with a small amount of protein and fat, lack of vitamins);
+Nutritional (underfeeding, qualitative violation of the composition of food, the predominance of carbohydrates in it with a small amount of protein and fat, lack of vitamins);

 Infections (dysentery, pneumonia, etc.);

-toxic factors;
+Toxic factors;

-Mistakes in child care.
+Errors in child care.

-TO endogenous causes include the following:
+TO endogenous reasons include the following:

-Anomalies of the constitution of the child;
+Anomalies of the child's constitution;

-endocrine disorders;
+Endocrine disorders;

 Malformations of organs and systems (central nervous system, cardiovascular system, gastrointestinal tract, kidneys, lungs, etc.);